 Good BEHAVIOR and conservative, non-attention getting PERSONAL APPEARANCE are expected of all students.
 Our rules and standards, though very much “middle-of-the-road” among Christian schools, are nonetheless more demanding compared to most public schools.
 We expect our students to be cooperative and respectful to authority and to each other, to refrain from intimate physical contact with members of the opposite sex, to do their homework, to attend all classes and be punctual.
 Students are to refrain from offensive language, the use of tobacco, alcohol and drugs, sexual impropriety, reading or viewing materials of an immoral or carnal nature (including their use of the Internet), offensive music (rock songs or rap with anti-Christian lyrics), and any criminal activity.
 Students are required to wear uniforms at school except for designated casual activities where a defined dress code can be worn.
 Boys observe a conservative hair code, above the collar, ears, and eyebrows, and not extreme or faddish in nature.

 A. After reading the Enrollment Information letter, fill out the enclosed (1)APPLICATION FORM completely (answering ALL questions) and submit to the school office with necessary attachments.
 Attach a copy of the student's most recent report card, results of the most recent achievement test or FCAT, and a copy of the initial IEP, if applicable (required for McKay Scholarship students).
 High school students will need to submit a copy of their official transcript showing credits earned.
 Students entering grades 6-12 should complete the (2)SPIRITUAL ASSESSMENT FORM (a student self-analysis) to be submitted with the application.
 The (3)RECOMMENDATION FORM should be given to the student's current school.
 No money is due at this time.
+For additional siblings, please fill out the enclosed SIBLING ENROLLMENT FORM.

 B. You will be notified when there is a vacancy for your child and a testing date will be assigned as necessary.
 When testing is completed, the results will be discussed and a determination will be made regarding the acceptance of the student.
 (The RECOMMENDATION FORM must have been received in order to proceed.)
 If everything looks favorable, you will have ten days to make your decision.
 During this time you should do the following.